 Fortunately, I found a fun 2-piece set at Sam’s Club one day.
 It’s not your typical set of luggage.
 There’s a luggage-looking backpack that’s extra long (with a drop-down compartment for shoes, dirty clothes, etc.) and yet lightweight.
-And then there’s the 30-inch rolling duffel.
+And then there’s the 30-inch rolling duffel bag.

 This one rolling duffel bag has taken a beating, yet it’s held up remarkably well.
-He has used this one rolling duffel bag regularly since the day we bought it circa 2006.
+He has used this one rolling duffel bag regularly since the day we bought it nearly a decade ago.
 It’s made by Skyway.
 (Great luggage, but they don’t give a hoot about customer service — as evidenced by my emails that went unanswered.)

-A couple days ago, we bought Jim the mack-daddy of all travel bags… this 30″ duffel on wheels.
+Here’s what we bought Jim: The mack-daddy of all travel bags… a 30″ duffel on wheels!

 It’s the REI Tech Beast Rolling Duffel.
-(It’s not red… it’s rust.
+(By the way, it’s not red… it’s rust.
 Jim hates red bags.)